ChicagoBoss/cb_admin/README.md

 Installation as a standalone server
 -----------------------------------

-Check your boss.config and make sure that the path's are correct (defaults to ../ChicagoBoss and ../chicagoboss_admin).
+Check your boss.config and make sure that the path's are correct, defaults to ../ChicagoBoss (framework) and ../cb_admin (the checkout dir).

 Then: